Priscilla Baltazar-Padilla: Associate Justice of the Supreme Court

 On July 16, 2020, President Rodrigo Duterte appointed Baltazar-Padilla to be an Associate Justice of the Supreme Court of the Philippines.
 Padilla filled the post vacated by Supreme Court Associate Justice Andres Reyes Jr. who retired in May.
-She was chosen out of six other potential candidates, Jose Midas Marquez, Ricardo Rosario, Japar Dimaampao, Jhosep Lopez, Ramon Cruz and Manuel Barrios.
+She was chosen out of six other potential candidates, Midas Marquez, Ricardo Rosario, Japar Dimaampao, Jhosep Lopez, Ramon Cruz and Manuel Barrios.

 Early retirement

 On the last week of October, Baltazar-Padilla applied for an early retirement.
 And on November 3, 2020, during the High Tribunal's en banc session, her fellow justices approved her request for early retirement.

 Death

 Padilla died on August 27, 2021, at the age 63.